John Moran (mayor of Limerick): Controversies

 It was reported that Moran was involved in the international Uber leaks scandal in 2022 when official lobbying register shows RHH International - the consultancy owned by former Department of Finance secretary general John Moran - did not declare contacts with former ministers Michael Noonan and Frances Fitzgerald, and senior civil servant Graham Doyle concerning Uber business.
 Moran was paid €10,000 by Uber to lobby government ministers to change Irish taxi regulations so it could enter the market.

 Mayor of Limerick

 On 27 February 2024, Moran announced that he would stand as an independent candidate for the 2024 Limerick mayoral election, the first directly-elected head of local government in Ireland.
 He launched his campaign at a hotel in Newcastle West on 8 April.
 The election took place on 7 June.
 Moran received 22.9% of first-preference votes and was elected on the 12th count.
 He was inaugurated at a ceremony at Limerick's oldest building, St Mary's Cathedral, on 21 June 2024.

+There have reportedly been differences between Moran, and Pat Daly (the council's Director General) and Fórsa (the public services trade union) on introducing change.
+Also, in February 2026, Moran alleged that a group of Fianna Fáil and Fine Gael councillors were undermining him.